 After lunch, the ship navigates to one of the most pristine and rarely explored sections of Ecuadorian Amazonia, home to the legendary pink river dolphin, black caiman, and anaconda.
 Also be on the look out for river turtles, various species of monkey, and hoatzins.
 The only way to actually visit this flooded ecosystem is by canoe, a ride that reveals the beauty of a lush jungle world.
 A glamping option is available to those travelers who wish to participate - please inquire for more information.

 Continue down the Panayacu River delta.
 Stop for an exploratory canoe trip and experience the sights and sounds of this fascinating reserve.
 Seek out pink river dolphins and common squirrel monkeys.
 Flooded by white waters, the rivers and lakes which comprise the Pañacocha ecosystem provide the perfect habitat for water monkey fish, white caiman, and the infamous piranha.
-Enjoy a delicious Amazon-style BBQ meal and refreshing beverages at a nearby camping site.
+After a refreshing swim (for the courageous!), enjoy a delicious Amazon-style BBQ meal and refreshing beverages at a nearby camping site.
 In the afternoon, disembark and hike the trails that circle the area.

 Return to the city of Coca to take the morning flight back to Quito.
 The canoe ride upstream takes around an hour and a half.